kkelly18/flask-on-predix/README.md

 Template files now exist to remove app-specific details required for deployment.
 Running **create_services.sh** will:
 - Create cf services based on provided prefix.
-- Copy *-template.* files to new files without -template suffix.
+- Copy %2A-template.%2A files to new files without -template suffix.
 - Replace placeholders with actual names of services and apps.
 Implement UAA authentication
-- Allows login using app_user_1 / app_user_1 .
+- Allows login using **app_user_1** for both the username and password.
 - Add /login and /logout routes to /auth api.
 - Requires login before accessing any route.